finmoorhouse/hti/src/index.md

 [^1]: Small print: Hear This Idea is an entirely personal project, and is not affiliated with our current employers!

-{% image 'pages/home/fandl.jpg' 'Alt text' %}
+{% image 'pages/home/fandl.jpg' 'Fin and Luca' %}

 ## Feedback